 DUI — first offense.

-One arrest is enough to put your license, your job, and a sizeable chunk of your savings on the line.
-The first 24 hours after a DUI charge are when the case is won or lost.
+One arrest can put your license, your job, and a chunk of your savings on the line — and the first days matter most.

-DUI, refusal, reckless driving, a suspended license, a serious ticket — what happens in court shapes your insurance, your license, and your record for years.
-We help drivers in courts across New Jersey.
+What happens in court shapes your insurance, your license, and your record for years.
+We help drivers across New Jersey.

 Serious charges that follow you for years if handled wrong.